HarderBetterFasterStronger/docs.buf.build/docs/bsr/reflection/prototransform.md

 // This client will send requests to the public BSR at api.buf.build. client := prototransform.NewDefaultFileDescriptorSetServiceClient(token)

-// Create the schema watcher, which downloads then schema and then
+// Create the schema watcher, which downloads a schema and then
 // periodically polls for updates. cfg := &prototransform.Config{
     Client:  client,